thisispivi/Deep-Learning-Supermarket/FINETUNING.md

 So the program takes the test set images from the folder **TestSet** and it stores them into an ```ImageDataStore``` object.
 The same thing for the training set.

+After we split the Training set into Training and Validation sets.
+The validation set will be 30% of the training set.

 ## Image resize
 The networks require different input sizes, in this section the image will be resized to fit the first input layer.
 To automatically resize the training and test images before they are used as input by the network, the program creates augmented image datastores, it specifies the desired image size, and it uses these datastores as input arguments to activations.